Writers in residence 2021

 (in residence from 4 August to 21 September)

 Sama Moayeri born in 2000 is a senior at University of Tehran (BA, Visual communication).
 She ranked first nationwide in the Nationwide University Entrance Exam for Arts in 2017, and is an official member of National Elites Foundation.
 She has been teaching art history and visual creativity for two years now.
 Passionate about arts, literature, and history, she also works as a freelance photographer and translator.
 She is currently translating Roberto Camurri’s Il nome della madre from the Italian into Farsi.

 Yann APPERRY, France

 (in residence from 10 August to 15 September)

-Born in 1972, Yann Appery is a French-American novelist, librettist, scriptwriter, and translator.
+Born in 1972, Yann Apperry is a French-American novelist, librettist, scriptwriter, and translator.
 He did a residency at the French Academy in the Villa Medici in 1997, and published his first novel that same year, Qui-vive (Éditions de Minuit).
 There followed a number of titles, notably Paradoxe de ciel nocturne (1999), Diabolus in Musica (2000, Prix Médicis), and Farrago (2003, Prix Goncourt des lycéens), published by Grasset.
 His next book, Vétérinaire des monstres, will come out in 2021.
 He also writes for the radio, theater, opera, and cinema, with a particular passion for musical projects.